 Because it’s a naturally occurring compound in the body, 5-HTP is mostly safe for short-term use (up to 12 weeks).
-However, those with existing gastrointestinal problems should be cautious and speak to a physician, as there are reports of gastrointestinal side effects, including nausea, vomiting, abdominal pain, and diarrhea.
+However, those with existing gastrointestinal problems should be cautious and speak to a physician, as there are reports of gastrointestinal side effects, including nausea, vomiting, abdominal pain and diarrhea.
 Also, avoid taking this supplement if you’re already taking antidepressants (such as an SSRI or MAOI) or are seeing a mental health specialist for severe depression or bipolar disorder.
-5-HTP has been known in increase suicidal ideation.
+5-HTP has been known to increase suicidal ideation.

 If you are pregnant of breastfeeding, you should not use 5-HTP.